It’s incredibly gratifying to finish

-Watch the video to see how I use art to heal.
+Watch the video and see how I do it

 In gratitude, Nicholas

 The process of making authentic art actually begins before you even start.

 What you choose to look at, think about and even remember is ultimately what makes your art yours.
 In other words, what you put in affects what you create.